 Kevin and Emily led the church from 2010 to 2015 when they and their son Colton moved to Medicine Hat, Alberta to ministry in another church.
 Rick Schellenberg accepted the invitation to serve the church beginning in January 2016 and he and Gwen continue to be blessed by the people of the church and community.

 This brief historical survey highlights some of the stories behind what happens within the life of our church today.
 There remains a strong heart to introduce those in our community to the life that is found in relationship with Jesus.
 There remains many collaborative solutions to the challenges we face as a church body as we recognize that ownership of our church is held by many outside of our church and community who find a place for this congregation in their heart.
 There remains a strong emphasis on fellowship as we recognize that being the church means more than just gathering for an hour worship service.
 There remains a strong sense that all that we do is sustained by Christ who leads us.

 Our history serves as a poignant reminder that the vitality of this church is not dependent on a single person, family, mission board, conference – or even a single denomination.
-Rather we continue in the recognition that we are sustained by the loving hands of Christ who calls, guides, leads, and loves His bride.
+Rather we continue in the recognition that we are sustained by the loving hands of Christ who calls, guides, leads, and loves His gathered people.